 Indoor PM levels can be influenced by outdoor sources like vehicle exhaust, wildfires, and power plant emissions.
 But many indoor activities produce PM as well: cooking, burning fireplaces, and smoking are just a few common sources.

 The acronym stands for volatile organic compounds, gases emitted from a variety of materials that can have short- and long-term health effects.
 Concentrations of many VOCs can be up to 10 times higher indoors than outdoors.

 Sources of VOCs include many common products, including cleaning fluids, disinfectants, paints, and varnishes.
 Burning fuels like wood and natural gas also produce VOCs.
-Formaldehyde is one of the most common VOCs and can be found in many building materials, including plywood, glues, and insulation.

 Short-term exposure to low levels of VOCs can cause throat irritation, nausea, fatigue, and other minor complaints.
 Long-term exposure to high concentrations of VOCs has been linked to more severe respiratory irritation as well as liver and kidney damage.
 Products can emit VOCs even when they’re in storage, though to a lesser extent than when they’re actively being used.

 By now, most people are aware of the deadly effects of high concentrations of this odorless, colorless gas.
 Exposure to lower levels sometimes given off by fuel-burning appliances can also cause adverse reactions, including confusion and memory loss.

 While the effects of high levels of CO2 were long thought to be benign, research has found that concentrations as low as 1,000 ppm can affect people’s cognitive function and decision-making performance.

 The greatest source of indoor CO2 is people themselves, as it’s a byproduct of our respiratory function.
 Coupled with poor ventilation, this commonly leads to high levels of CO2 in many workplaces.